akonkel/RepData_PeerAssessment1/PA1_template.md

 maxInc <- which.max(totPerInc)
 maxSteps <- totPerInc[maxInc]
 ```
 The most steps, on average, occur during the 104th increment when an average of 206.17 steps are taken.
+Since the intervals are 5 minutes long, this occurs 520 minutes into the day, or 08:40 "military time".

 ## Imputing missing values
 Step 1 for filling in the missing values is to determine how many there are.